Zafrullah Chowdhury

-Zafrullah Chowdhury (27 December 1941 – 11 April 2023) was a Bangladeshi public health activist.
+Zafrullah Chowdhury (27 December 1941 – 11 April 2023) was a Bangladeshi public health and social activist.

 He was the founder of Gonoshasthaya Kendra, a rural healthcare organisation.
 He was known more for his work in formulating the Bangladesh National Drug Policy in 1982.

 Chowdhury's work in population control earned him the inaugural Independence Day Award, the highest civilian award in Bangladesh, in 1977.
+He was posthumously awarded the same honor again in 2026 in recognition of his contributions to social service.
 Among other awards, he was given Ramon Magsaysay Award in 1985 and the Right Livelihood Award in 1992 for his work in the public health sector.

 Early life and career

 Chowdhury spent his early childhood in Kolkata and later his family settled in East Pakistan (which later became Bangladesh).
 He was one of ten children born to his parents.
 After attending primary school in Nabakumar Institution at Bakshibazar, he studied at Jubilee School and then Dhaka College.
 He studied medicine at Dhaka Medical College, where he got involved with leftist political ideologies.
 As the general secretary of the Dhaka Medical College students' union, he held a press conference to expose the corruption at the hospital.
 After a turbulent student life, he finished his MBBS degree in 1964 and left for the UK for post-graduate studies in general and vascular surgery.
 In 1971, he fought for independence during Bangladesh Liberation War.

 Chowdhury and Khaled Mosharraf were involved in setting up the Bangladesh Field Hospital a 480-bed Bangladesh Hospital for freedom fighters and the refugees.
 On 21 May, Khaled Mosharraf and Political Adviser of Sector 2 and 3, childhood friend of Zafrullah Chowdhury, R.K.
 Chowdhury came to the hospital and met Zafrullah Chowdhury.
 The hospital was run by a team of Bangladeshi doctors, medical students and volunteers.
 Women with no previous training in healthcare were trained within days to help out the patients.
 This experience in the field hospital led him to believe that an effective healthcare delivery system can be developed in rural Bangladesh by training women as a primary healthcare delivery platform.
 This achieved worldwide credibility when it was eventually published in The Lancet.